-- COVID-19 protocols and measures for the Company's operations; - an update on the Company's Condor Project; - an update on the BHP Group plc ("BHP") earn-in and joint venture agreement on the Company's Tarqui concessions: - an update on the Anglo American plc ("Anglo American") earn-in on the Pegasus Project; - an update on the Japan Oil, Gas and Metals National Corporation ("JOGMEC") earn-in on the Orquideas Project; - a summary of the Company's other early-stage projects, including Cascas and the agreement with Corporación Nacional del Cobre de Chile ("Codelco") to acquire the Chalapo concessions.
+- COVID-19 protocols and measures for the Company's operations; - an update on the Company's Condor Project; - an update on the BHP Group plc ("BHP") earn-in and joint venture agreement on the Company's Tarqui concessions; - an update on the Anglo American plc ("Anglo American") earn-in on the Pegasus Project; - an update on the Japan Oil, Gas and Metals National Corporation ("JOGMEC") earn-in on the Orquideas Project; and - a summary of the Company's other early-stage projects, including Cascas and the agreement with Corporación Nacional del Cobre de Chile ("Codelco") to acquire the Chalapo concessions.

-COVID-19 Protocols and Measures
+COVID-19 Protocols and Preventive Measures

-Ecuador continues to be impacted by the COVID-19 pandemic and its variants, including Omicron.
-As mining in Ecuador is deemed a strategic sector, since early in the pandemic Luminex and other mineral exploration companies were specifically authorized to continue their operations subject to adherence with mandated transportation and workplace health and safety protocols.
-Ecuador established a National Emergency Operations Committee ("COE"), which is responsible for recommending temporary preventive measures designed to limit the spread of the virus, subject to the approval of the President.
-In addition, provincial and local COEs have been empowered to evaluate conditions and set restrictions within their jurisdictions, including limits on vehicle circulation, gatherings and nightly curfews.
+Ecuador continues to be impacted by the COVID-19 pandemic, including its evolving variants.
+As mining in Ecuador is deemed a strategic sector, Luminex and other mineral exploration companies were authorized early in the pandemic to continue field operations, subject to adherence with nationally mandated transportation and workplace health and safety protocols.
+Ecuador established the National Emergency Operations Committee ("COE"), which is responsible for recommending temporary preventive measures designed to limit the spread of the virus, subject to the approval of the President.
+In addition, provincial and local COEs were also created and empowered to evaluate conditions and set restrictions within their jurisdictions, including constraints on vehicular travel, public gatherings, and nightly curfews.

-The Company has implemented a series of special health and safety protocols that are consistent with current Ecuadorian Ministry of Health and Ministry of Labor norms, as well as relevant World Health Organization ("WHO") and US Center for Disease Control and Prevention ("CDC") guidelines.
-These protocols, which are regularly updated, also take into account realities on the ground, including the concerns of employees and local communities, and any norms governing interprovincial transportation and workplace health and safety.
-The Company's protocols address training of all staff and contractors on COVID-19 symptoms and protective measures, processes for the safe transportation of personnel to Condor and other field camps, restriction of project site access, testing and masking requirements, and application of social distancing and heightened cleanliness measures.
-In addition, modified emergency response procedures have been instituted for the duration of the COVID-19 threat.
+The Company maintains a series of special health and safety protocols consistent with current Ecuadorian Ministry of Health and Ministry of Labor norms (e.g., interprovincial transportation and workplace health and safety guidelines), as well as relevant World Health Organization ("WHO") and US Center for Disease Control and Prevention ("CDC") guidelines.
+These protocols also consider the concerns of employees and local communities; they address training of all staff and contractors on COVID-19 symptoms and protective measures, procedure for the safe transportation of personnel to Condor and other field camps, restriction of project site access, testing and masking requirements, and application of social distancing and heightened cleanliness measures.
+In addition, modified emergency response procedures have been instituted and will be maintained for the duration of the COVID-19 public health threat.
+These protocols are constantly being re-evaluated and fine-tuned in response to changing developments, including the spread of the virus, the progress of Ecuador's national vaccination campaign, and the availability of scientific information on vaccine effectiveness.

-In keeping with recent government directives, polymerase chain reaction ("PCR") testing prior to exploration camp entry has ceased in lieu of medical screening, with the administration of rapid antigen tests when COVID-19 is suspected.
+In keeping with recent government directives, polymerase chain reaction ("PCR") testing prior to exploration camp entry has ceased in lieu of regular medical screening, with the administration of rapid antigen tests when COVID-19 is suspected.
 Follow-on medical checkups are regularly conducted for personnel on shift.
-Positive cases are referred for confirmatory PCR testing.
-Although field activities are slowly returning to normal, modified emergency response procedures are expected to remain in place for as long as the Emergency Operations Committee considers COVID-19 to be a public health threat.
-Given the periodic appearance of new COVID-19 variants and the prospects for subsequent changes in preventive measures announced by health authorities in different jurisdictions, these measures are expected to continue in some form or another at least through the end of 2022.
-Company protocols are constantly being re-evaluated and fine-tuned in response to changing developments, including the spread of the virus, the progress of Ecuador's national vaccination campaign, and the availability of scientific information on vaccine effectiveness.
+Detection of positive cases prompts immediate confirmatory PCR testing.

+Although field activities are slowly returning to normal, modified emergency response procedures are expected to remain in place for as long as the COE considers COVID-19 to be a public health threat.
+Given the periodic appearance of new COVID-19 variants and the possibility of health authorities in different jurisdictions announcing changes in preventive measures, these practices are expected to continue in some form at least through the first quarter of 2023.

+Community relations programs are ongoing, with observation of social distancing and other protocols in effect.
+During the initial onset of the pandemic and Delta variant, the Company provided COVID-19 support and a variety of resources to local communities.